-WHY would a plaintiff lawyer agree to an extra expense inuring to his client's recovery in setting up a single claimant qualified settlement fund for moneys being used for a structured settlement, where there is no restriction on the selection of structured annuity companies and then agree to have the structured settlement broker designated by the insurer that is paying money into the qualified settlement fund, or segregating the assets?
+WHY would a plaintiff lawyer agree to an extra expense inuring to his/her/their client's recovery in setting up a single claimant qualified settlement fund for moneys being used for a structured settlement, where there is no restriction on the selection of structured annuity companies and then agree to have the structured settlement broker designated by the insurer that is paying money into the qualified settlement fund, or segregating the assets?

 WHY would a plaintiff lawyer state on the record to a judge that the "holding trust" will not have any tax consequences to an infant that the judge and the attorney are duty bound to protect when the income from such trusts is known to be taxable at the highest rate that the United States government charges?